infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/Project Flies/PF Storyline Planning.md

 		- Difference between sleep and death
 - Purpose of progression
 	- Usually used to show that there is a purpose to your actions beyond a direct benefit from others
 	- However, a fly's purpose is clear - to consume.
 What will this mean for a fly?
-How does he progress and grow in a world where you cannot grow mentally
+How does he progress and grow in a world where you cannot grow mentally?
+Story-wise this is an easy problem to solve, he simply change the world around him.
 - Stop going on about themes, the set piece of this game is its story
 	- Just make sure theres a storyline that the player can focus on - fly.
 And a storyline for the dude - relationships n shit.
 Only sprinkle that philosophical dust sparingly.